Build a Cob Bohío/Cottage in Borikén/Puerto Rico in January/February 2025

 ***VERY IMPORTANT INFO***

 These workshops are designed for people that want to learn how to build a complete structure from start to finish in a professional manner and amount of time.
 They are very intensive and, while we make time for yoga, stretching, dancing, music, relaxing….all students are expected to be present and participating in all building and lecture learning hours unless absolutely incapable due to illness or have some other significant/emergency reason.
-This is because we design the size of the building
+This is because we design the size of the building and organize the structure of the workshop in accordance with the number of students and when people are absent it impacts the whole group and the other students have to work harder.
+In addition Instructors try to set up building work according to students’ preferences and learning needs.

 We need and depend on everyone’s full participation in each day of the workshop.
 This is a total group effort on all levels: physically, mentally, emotionally and energetically..
 If someone is physically absent from the site and lectures due to illness or other urgency for more than one full day, they will need to make up the days missed in a subsequent workshop to receive the Certificate (only paying food costs).
 If physically injured or ill (and capable), it is requested students still be present at the site and for lecture and other required evening activities to not miss out on information and learning by observation, and to qualify for the Certificate.

-the first layers and coat of cob floor.
+The workshop intensity changes from week 1 to week 5 with the focus of the week.
+The first foundation week breaks people in with the work of moving, lifting, rolling and placing rocks and is a new and demanding physical experience for most students.
+It also includes the first layers and coat of cob floor.
 The second week and part of the third week of cob making and building are similar to the rock foundation week in physical demand but are more flowing and active in movement and cardiovascular exercise.
 On Thursday & Friday of week 3, the workshop takes a turn and slows down and the body can rest as students

 tap into their creative source now and design and sculpt the walls and around niches, shelves, windows, etc. This is a very special rewarding experience and time of the workshop, decorating the walls with visual beauty and meaning as expressed by each unique student.
 Usually there is an overarching theme decided on by Host(s).